smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_300-230_EN/manual/pcb-case-assembly.md

 ## PCB Case Assembly（1.6W）
 ### DC Fan Mounting
 Mount the DC fan to the PCB case with four M3x10 nylon screws.
-※Take note of the mounting orientation of the DC Fan.
+※ Take note of the mounting orientation of the DC Fan.
 <img src="./images/08/mini-300mm_08_01.jpg">

 Connect the DC fan cable to the control board (FAN1).